-Long Term Affordability (Up to 8 Points) 7.
-Points are awarded to projects that agree to extend the long-term affordability of the project and maintain the duration of low-income use beyond the required minimum of 30 years by agreeing to: Check box that applies: Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 35 years (2 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 40 years (4 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 45 years (6 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 50 years (8 points) Large Family Housing (up to 6 points) 8.
+Developer Claimed Agency Awarded Long Term Affordability (Up to 8 Points) 7.
+Points are awarded to projects that agree to extend the long-term affordability of the project and maintain the duration of low-income use beyond the required minimum of 30 years by agreeing to: Check box that applies: Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 35 years (2 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 40 years (4 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 45 years (6 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 45 years (6 points) Extend the long-term affordability of the project and maintain the duration of low-income use for a minimum of 50 years (8 points) Large Family Housing (up to 6 points) 8.
 Points are awarded to projects that promote family housing that is not restricted to persons 55 years old or older for the term of the Declaration, where 25% or more of the Tax Credit units in the project have 3 or more bedrooms.
-Check box that applies: ☐ At least 30% of the Tax Credit units have 3 or more bedrooms (3 points) At least 50% of the Tax Credit units have 3 or more bedrooms (6 points) ssible Units (5 Points) 1 9.
+Check box that applies: At least 30% of the Tax Credit units have 3 or more bedrooms (3 points) At least 50% of the Tax Credit units have 3 or more bedrooms (6 points) Accessible Units (5 Points) 9.
 At least 25% of the Tax Credit units in the project are designed, equipped and set aside for the developmentally, physically or mentally disabled and there is a referral and marketing plan that includes an agreement with an established organization to provide services for such persons.
-Own ership by Non-Profit or Governmental Unit (5 Points) 10.
+(5 points) Ownership by Non-Profit or Governmental Unit (5 Points) 10.
 A qualified non-profit or a governmental unit is the sole general partner/managing member.
-The non-profit must be organized and incorporated in the State of Minnesota and have at least five-year's experience in Minnesota owning and operating at least 100 units of affordable Tax Credit housing.
+(5 points) The non-profit must be organized and incorporated in the State of Minnesota and have at least five-year's experience in Minnesota owning and operating at least 100 units of affordable Tax Credit housing.
 Points will only be awarded to local non-profits.
 To be eligible for points, the non-profit must be a qualified non-profit tax-exempt organization within Code Section 501(c)(3) at the time of application, and must also meet the requirements of Section 42(h)(5)(C) of the Code.
 For a non-profit, a copy of the Certificate of Incorporation from the Secretary of State of Minnesota and organization documentation evidencing the 501(c)(3) status m be submitted at the time of application.
-There points are awarded because the Agana, has an assumption that such These points are awarded because the Agency has an assumption that such organizations have a mission that results in perpetual affordability of the units.
+These points are awarded because the Agency has an assumption that such organizations have a mission that results in perpetual affordability of the units.
 Points will not be awarded if the non-profit/governmental organization has been a project sponsor or general partner/managing member of a project that converted units to market rate units in the past three (3) years without the consent of the issuing public agency within Minnesota.